cloud9999strife/forChrist/_posts/2017-12-17-who-loves-lgbtq.md

 # "You are worthy of love."
 When we look at scripture, we do not see humans as being worthy of love.
 We aught to love our fellow human beings because they are made in God's image.
 God doesn't love us because we are worthy.
 Rather, God's love is transformative, He set's His love upon whomever He chooses, and makes them lovely.

-*Rebuttal: Away with the Bible!
-A book written by ignorant men who lived thousands of years ago isn't relevant in today's world.
-We are modern enlightened secular people.*
-**Response: If there is no God, and if we believe what many in the academia today religiously hold on to, then we are just a collection of atoms.
-Concepts like "worth" and "love" are unintelligible in such a world.
-(Actually, nothing would be intelligible in such a world)**

 # "You are worthy of acceptance"
 What could this mean other than making no issue about the sin of LGBTQ people?
 Loving a person does not mean I have to accept their particular sin.
 That sin could be the abomination of homosexual acts, the wretched behavior of a man dressing and acting like a woman and vice versa.
 I accept LGBTQ people; I accept that they are in sin and I need to tell them about Christ and His saving power.
 I will not, however, accept their sin as being normal.
 As long as I hold to the Bible as my ultimate authority, I just can't.